If you want to listen to the audio version of PAID, OWNED, AND EARNED MEDIA IN 2021, press play here.

 We hope that this guide has given you a clear definition of all the different types of media content your startup needs to produce.

-So, what does the future hold for these different types of media?
+So, what does the future hold for paid, owned, earned and shared media ?

 A media win in a HUGE publication is all very well for a CEO looking to stroke his or her ego.
 However, an earned media win in a smaller publication specifically rooted in a company’s niche, and one that is consumed by their target audience is so much more valuable.